 A Guide to Home Gyms Summary

 These gyms are highly rated and well received by users- the key is to figure out which gym will meet your needs.
-Thinking back to the buyer’s guide above, consider your fitness goals and what type of resistance you’re looking to work against with your home gym.
+Then, thinking back to the buyer’s guide above, consider your fitness goals and what type of resistance you’re looking to work against with your home gym.

 There are some other highly rated gyms out there that I did not discuss here.
-These gyms made a list because I feel they have the most to offer for the price.
+However, these gyms made my list because they have the most to offer for the price.

-Some really nice and expensive home gym machines out there won’t fit in most homes.
-Most of us aren’t looking to drop 5 or 6k on a home gym either.
+Some friendly and expensive home gym machines out there won’t fit in most homes.
+Most of us aren’t looking to drop five or six thousand on a home gym either.